 TRACK THE SOURCES

 “Eat the fruit and forget about the tree” is a proverb that is legit only in small talks.
 When you’re talking about establishing a relationship between your entire business and so many targeted customers, you cannot neglect the sources that are contributing to the registrations.
-Keep a track of the sources that are driving registrations by using the Goals page in Google Analytics.
+Keep a track of the sources that are driving registrations by using the Goals page.

 Agreed, events are just a part of the whole gig, but you can’t disagree with the fact that they are an integral chunk.
 If required, set up an additional team to keep up with event ticket selling and tracking, and Google Analytics can fill in as the best companion for them.

 YAPSODY Content is protected by copyrights, trademark, and/or other intellectual property laws.
 User agrees not to copy, reproduce, distribute, publish, display, repost on any website, or create derivative works of the YAPSODY Content without the express written permission of YAPSODY or as otherwise expressly permitted pursuant to the TOU, or to the extent that YAPSODY Content sharing functionality is provided by YAPSODY.
 YAPSODY reserves all rights to YAPSODY Content not granted herein.